 Do a cheap flight search or perhaps even use airline miles to book an ITA flight to Italy and Bari.
 Once you arrive, the Bari airport is a 20-minute car ride to the Old Town.

-The Bari to Rome train and vice versa takes just under 4 hours.
+The Bari to Rome train and vice versa takes just under 4 hours to and from Bari Centrale Station.

 What to Do in Bari